zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-official.md

 To integrate your Z-Wave components you can use either the official Home Assistant [Z-Wave integration](https://www.home-assistant.io/integrations/zwave_js) or MQTT discovery.
 To read more about the MQTT discovery, see [these docs](/usage/setup?id=home-assistant-using-mqtt-discovery).

+> [!NOTE]
+> Home assistant Z-Wave Integration it's the recommended choice as MQTT discovery is much more limited and less maintained.

 ## Z-Wave integration

 Home Assistant has an integration for Z-Wave which is based on Z-Wave JS.
 You can read more about this at the [Z-Wave integration](https://www.home-assistant.io/integrations/zwave_js) docs.